rbreesems/flamingo/README.md

 This [repo](https://github.com/rbreesems/firmware) is our fork of the meshtastic repo.
 We have been using RAK4630-based radios, both built-from-scratch with 3D printed enclosures and off-the-shelf
 [WisMeshPocket V2](https://store.rokland.com/products/wismesh-pocket).

-The latest firware branch is `may2025`.
-This following summarizes our changes:
+The branch is `may2025` contains all of our modifications (other branches should not be used)  This following summarizes our changes:

 - Packet header has been changed to support a hop limit up to 255, but firmware has it limited to 31.
 See the section on hop limit modification for a discussion of this change.
 The most important ramification is that radios with this firmware can only talk to radios with the same firmware.